FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Really loved working with Meteor + React today!
 It feels really intuitive and find it way easier to grasp than react + redux for now.
 I could use a bit of Mongo too so I'm really happy!

 **Link(s) to work**

+### Day 40: February 27, Monday
+**Today's Progress**: Worked on my new project structure and started preparing my server for deployment.
+Got stuck on MUP config...

+**Thoughts**: Thought deployment with Meteor who be easier and quicker but can't find any up to date good guide to config MUP.
+I'll have to spend more time on this tomorrow.

+**Link(s) to work**